ringos/sentiment-review-summary/README.md

 - Our experiments were conducted under `pytorch==1.0.1` and `cudatoolkit==9.0`, with `python==3.6`.
 - Some other required packages: tensorboardX, pickle, nltk, numpy.
 - SNAP Amazon Review dataset can be obtained from [this url](http://snap.stanford.edu/data/web-Amazon.html).
 (We cannot provide the data in our repo due to copyright issue. )
-- The dataset path in the config file needs to be correctly set before running the code.
+- The paths of the dataset and the embedding file (we use GloVe in our experiments) in the config file need to be filled in before running the code.

 ### Run the code
 `python main.py --config config_toy`